-We begin to study the convergence of quasioptimal alternating projections \eqref{eq:qap}.
-The techniques we use are inspired by \cite{lewis2009local}.
-Broadly speaking, we will approach the proof of convergence by showing that the steps taken by the method ($|b_{n+1} - a_{n}|$ and $|a_{n+1} - b_{n+1}|$) shrink with iterations.
+The techniques we use to study the convergence of the QAP \eqref{eq:qap} are inspired by \cite{lewis2009local}.
+Broadly speaking, we will approach the proof by showing that the steps taken by the method, $|b_{n+1} - a_{n}|$ and $|a_{n+1} - b_{n+1}|$, shrink with iterations.

-We will consider three separate scenarios, which differ in the values taken by the quasioptimality constants $\sigma_A$ and $\sigma_B$ and the properties that we ask from the sets $A$ and $B$.
-These nuances lead to different estimates on the step sizes.
-The proofs of convergence, however, follow the same pattern, which we summarise in Lemma~\ref{lemma:convergence_under_the_hood}.
+We will consider three separate scenarios, which differ in the values taken by the quasioptimality constants $\sigma_A$ and $\sigma_B$ and the properties that we require from the sets $A$ and $B$.
+These nuances lead to different estimates on the step sizes; the proofs of convergence, however, follow the same pattern, which we summarise in Lemma~\ref{lemma:convergence_under_the_hood}.

 \begin{lemma} Let $A, B \subseteq H$ be non-empty and assume that there is an open set $\mathcal{V} \subseteq H$ such that $A \cap \mathcal{V}$ and $B \cap \mathcal{V}$ are closed in $\mathcal{V}$.
 Let $\mathcal{U} \subset \mathcal{V}$ be closed and $\kappa_A, \kappa_B > 0$.
-Suppose that, for $n \geq 1$, sequences $(a_n) \subset A \cap \mathcal{U}$ and $(b_n) \subset B \cap \mathcal{U}$ satisfy
+Suppose that, for $n \in \N$, sequences $(a_n) \subset A \cap \mathcal{U}$ and $(b_n) \subset B \cap \mathcal{U}$ satisfy